 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the supplier contract is up for renewal, likely to be by September 2021.
+We will make another assessment when the website is due a review in the future.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 In the future we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix minutes from meetings from before this date.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 SPC will review its website regularly to improve accessibility on this website, including responding to resident comments and needs.

 Preparation of this accessibility statement